LauraCarter/lauracarter.github.io/index.md

 ## Conference presentations

+_May 2021_: **‘Tech Winners and Losers: What’s in Your Backpack?’**, with Isobel Talks (PhD candidate, University of Oxford), at Civic Participation in the Datafied Society, Cardiff, UK (postponed from 2020 due to COVID-19)

-_October 2020_: Together with Emily Dwyer, co-founder of Edge Effect I presented at the Communicating with Disaster-Affected Communities (CDAC) Forum 2020 on some of the issues concerning inclusion and exclusion of LGBTI people from data-driven work in the development sector.
+_October 2020_: Together with Emily Dwyer, co-founder of [Edge Effect](https://www.edgeeffect.org/), I presented at the Communicating with Disaster-Affected Communities (CDAC) Forum 2020 on some of the issues concerning inclusion and exclusion of LGBTI people from data-driven work in the development sector.
 Our 10-minute presentation is online [here](https://www.youtube.com/watch?v=LsdogXR0pQU&list=PLCsaGtm-xLw6vGHG2AK-Guc5DCto77Dsi&index=3) (from about 35:05).

+_November 2019_: **‘Prescripted living: gender stereotypes and surveillance technologies,’** Workshop on Feminist Data Protection, Forum Privetheit, Berlin, Germany

+_March 2019_: **‘Gender stereotyping in machine learning: a technical necessity or a human rights violation?’** Cambridge International Law Journal Conference, Cambridge, UK

+_March 2019_: **‘Gender stereotyping in international human rights law,’** Human Rights Triangle Conference, London UK

 ## Work history